a-karma/Bogor_Workshop/DAY_2/Session1.md

 basename
 ```

+> Question 5:
+>
-> Question 4: what's the output of the command above?
+> What's the output of the command above?

 We can now modify our script and assign to the last variable the `correct` value.